 Deadline sign up: 30th of April 2022.

 Lemosho route, a longer route which will allow you to get used to the heights.
 Due to permits extra days in the national park are expensive, but it is inculded.

-Duration: 12 days: 8 days Kilimanjaro, 4 days to explore Tanzania, relax at the hotel and to visit the local schools.
+Duration: 11 days: 7 days Kilimanjaro, 4 days to explore go on safari, relax at the hotel and to visit the local schools.